-- People, ancillary plant, vehicles, NRMM and materials will be restricted to areas of made/engineered ground (as much as is reasonably practicable).
-Where access outwith made/engineered ground is required for the safe and effective completion of the scheme, the area will be reduced as much as is reasonably practicable, and ideally will be accessed on foot. - If a change to the construction programme onsite is required that necessitates earthworks or vegetation clearance, BEAR Scotland's Environmental Team will be contacted.
+- Site personnel will be informed that they are working in proximity to the WHS and scheduled monument.
+A location plan will be available on-site detailing the footprint of the WHS and scheduled monument in relation to the works. - All site personnel will be briefed on the importance of archaeological finds and will be instructed to inform the site supervisor where potential finds are made.
+If there are any unexpected archaeological finds, all works will temporarily stop, the area will be cordoned off and advice will be sought from HES/local authority accordingly. - People, ancillary plant, vehicles, NRMM and materials will also be restricted to the made/engineered ground within the boundary of the carriageway.
+Where access outwith made/engineered ground is required for the safe and effective completion of the scheme, the area will be reduced as much as is reasonably practicable, and ideally will be accessed on foot.

+If a change to the construction programme onsite is required that necessitates earthworks or vegetation clearance, BEAR Scotland's Environmental Team will be contacted.